Metrics SDK

 Distinct meters MUST be treated as separate namespaces for the purposes of detecting duplicate instrument registrations.

-Status: Experimental - Meter MUST behave according to the MeterConfig computed during Meter creation.
+Status: Development - Meter MUST behave according to the MeterConfig computed during Meter creation.
 If the MeterProvider supports updating the MeterConfigurator, then upon update the Meter MUST be updated to behave according to the new MeterConfig.

 MeterConfig

-Status: Experimental
+Status: Development

 A MeterConfig defines various configurable aspects of a Meter’s behavior.
 It consists of the following parameters: